freqtrade/freqtrade/docs/windows_installation.md

     Make sure to use 64bit Windows and 64bit Python to avoid problems with backtesting or hyperopt due to the memory constraints 32bit applications have under Windows.

 !!!
 Hint
     Using the [Anaconda Distribution](https://www.anaconda.com/distribution/) under Windows can greatly help with installation problems.
-Check out the [Conda section](#using-conda) in this document for more information.
+Check out the [Anaconda installation section](installation.md#Anaconda) in this document for more information.

 ### 1. Clone the git repository